Flank/flank-dashboard/metrics/firebase/docs/features/builds_aggregation/01_firestore_builds_aggregation_design.md

 ### Firestore Cloud Functions

 When we've created collections and applied rules for them, we should create the Firestore Cloud Functions.
-In addition, we can [write these functions using the Dart programming language](https://github.com/platform-platform/monorepo/blob/master/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md).
+See [Cloud Functions using Dart](https://github.com/platform-platform/monorepo/blob/master/metrics/firebase/docs/analysis/01_using_dart_in_the_firebase_cloud_functions.md) for more info on how to create cloud functions using the Dart programming language.

+Let's review each Cloud Function we need for this feature separately:

-#### onCreate trigger
+#### onBuildAdded

 > Explain the main purpose of the trigger.